Solved! Does Homeowners Insurance Cover Foundation Issues?

 The answer to the question “Are foundation cracks covered by homeowners insurance?” is that it can depend on the situation.
 While homeowners insurance may cover certain causes of foundation damage, it’s generally recommended that homeowners take measures to prevent foundation damage in the first place.

-There are a few things homeowners can do to help slow or stop foundation issues like cracking or settling.
-The most important is to maintain moisture levels in the soil around the home.
+There are a few things homeowners can do to help slow or stop foundation issues on a house such as cracking or settling.
+For instance repairing a foundation crack is best left to a professional.
+It is of the utmost importance to manage moisture levels in the soil around the home.
 Soil that is too wet or too dry can put a strain on a home’s foundation.
 Homeowners insurance can cover water damage in some cases, but if the damage is caused by negligence or a lack of maintenance, the claim will likely be denied.
 For example, homeowners in areas with a lot of rain might invest in gutters to help keep excess water from pooling around the base of their home.
 In dry climates, homeowners may want to regularly water the soil around their homes to keep it from getting too dry and cracking or separating from the foundation.